forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 1. Enable `Cloud Asset API` under APIs & Services from the GUI or by running this command in cloud shell -
 `gcloud beta services enable cloudasset.googleapis.com`
+1. Add `roles/cloudasset.viewer` role to the service account.

 Below are the steps to upgrade from v2.4.0 to v2.5.0

 1. Open cloud shell when you are in the Forseti project on GCP.
 1. Checkout forseti with tag v2.5.0 by running the following commands: